 Larry Groce

-Larry Groce is a singer, songwriter and one of the founders of West Virginia Public Broadcasting’s Mountain Stage*,distributed nationally by NPR to over 240 stations.
-He’s been host and artistic director of the show since its beginning in 1983.
+Larry Groce is a singer, songwriter and one of the founders of West Virginia Public Broadcasting’s Mountain Stage*distributed nationally by NPR to over 270 stationsHe was host and Producer/Artistic Director of the show since its inception but retired as host in 2021.

-Along with his music and production work over the years, Larry owned a ballet school, co-owned an alternative news and humor magazine, acted in a WV produced feature film and was Executive Director of FestivALL Charleston, a ten-day multi-arts event which attracts over 50,000 attendees each year, from its inception in 2005 until 2015.
+Over the years, along with his music work, Larry owned the Morgantown School of Ballet and co-owned the WV alternative news and humor magazine, Graffiti.
+He also helped to create and was Executive Director of the ten-day multi-arts event FestivALL Charleston from its inception in 2005 until 2015.

-Larry and his wife Sandra live in Charleston, WV with their two daughters.
+Larry and his wife Sandra live in Charleston, WV and are parents of two daughters.

 LARRY FULL BIOGRAPHY

-Larry Groce is a singer, songwriter, arts event producer and one of the founders of West Virginia Public Broadcasting’s Mountain Stage, distributed nationally by NPR to over 240 stations.
-He’s been host and artistic director of the show since its beginning in 1983.
-Mountain Stage is one of America’s longest running national radio programs and Larry’s artistic direction has shaped its two-hour format into the most stylistically diverse collection of live performances found on radio or television.
+Larry Groce is a singer, songwriter, arts event producer and one of the founders of West Virginia Public Broadcasting’s Mountain Stage, distributed nationally by NPR to over 270 stations.
+He was host and artistic director of the show from its beginning in 1983 until he handed the hosting duties to Kathy Mattea in 2021.
+He continues to co-produce.
+Mountain Stage is one of America’s longest running national radio programs and Larry’s artistic direction shaped its two-hour format into the most stylistically diverse collection of live performances found on radio or television.

-The show helped introduce Lyle Lovett, Mary Chapin Carpenter, Brandi Carlile, Sheryl Crow, Barenaked Ladies, Alison Krauss, Ani DiFranco, Phish, Counting Crows, Ben Harper, Ryan Adams, Sarah McLachlan, Tori Amos, Lucinda Williams and The Avett Brothers to the American public.
+The show helped introduce Lyle Lovett, Mary Chapin Carpenter, Brandi Carlile, Sheryl Crow, Barenaked Ladies, Alison Krauss, Ani DiFranco, Phish, Counting Crows, Ben Harper, Ryan Adams, Sarah McLachlan, Tori Amos, Lucinda Williams, The Avett Brothers and Tyler Chiders to the American public.
 It has featured rock/pop icons Randy Newman and Warren Zevon, presented American legends Bill Monroe, Ralph Stanley, Doc Watson, Pops Staples, Joan Baez, Judy Collins, Ramblin’ Jack Elliott, Allen Ginsburg and Brownie McGee and hosted superstars REM, Chris Stapleton, Martina McBride, Brad Paisley, Eric Church and Norah Jones.

 Larry was born and raised in Dallas, Texas and attended a high school rich in singer/songwriters.
 Besides Larry, 1963-67 graduates included Michael Martin Murphy (“Wildfire”), Ray Wylie Hubbard (“Up Against the Wall Redneck Mothers”) and the late B.W.
 Stevenson (“My Maria”).